JayWelsh/silo-observer-alert/README.md

 ### Preface

 Decentralized lending protocols present unique challenges for alerting systems, especially when managing high-stakes positions vulnerable to liquidation.
-Traditional alert service providers often face the risk of user dissatisfaction due to potential downtime or alert delivery failures.
-This can discourage providers from offering such services, given the possible backlash in case of issues like downtime or alert failures.
+In cases of downtime / alert failures where liquidations are involved, traditional alert service providers may feel/face some perceived role of responsibility/culpability.
+This may deter would-be alert providers from offering such services.

-To address this, our project focuses on enabling users to easily set up and run their own alerting service.
-By self-hosting, users maintain control and responsibility, avoiding reliance on third-party alert services.
+To address this, our project focuses on a "run it yourself" approach, below is a guide to set up and run your own alerting service for silo.finance.
+By self-hosting, you maintain control and responsibility, reducing reliance on third-party alerting services.

-We advocate for a robust alerting strategy in the decentralized lending space.
-A healthy setup should include multiple, independent alerting systems running in parallel.
-This approach ensures that a single point of failure won't compromise the user's position.
-Users can, for instance, run their instance of this codebase while also subscribing to third-party alert services.

-Please note, this codebase is continually evolving and may contain bugs.
+This codebase is continually evolving and may contain bugs.
 It is not intended to be a standalone, mission-critical service.
-Instead, it should be part of a broader, redundant alerting framework to enhance reliability and safety.
+Instead, it should be part of a broader, redundant alerting framework to enhance reliability.
+This project advocates for a robust alerting strategy in the DeFi space.
+A healthy setup should include multiple, independently-developed alerting systems running in parallel.

 ### 15-minute setup

 This project has been built specifically to be as easy to self-host as possible.
 No technical knowledge is required.
-Assuming a user has an account on all of the service providers outlined in the tutorial, one can get set up under 15 minutes (else a few more minutes will need to be spent on signing up for the required services).
+Assuming a user has an account on all of the service providers outlined in the tutorial, one can get set up in under 15 minutes (else a few more minutes will need to be spent on signing up for the required services).

 ### Costs (~ $5 per month)